-Join Joe Marini for an in-depth discussion in this video Filtering collection content, part of Up and Running with Underscore.js.
+Join Joe Marini for an in-depth discussion in this video Filtering collection content, part of Learning Underscore.js.

 One of the more common scenarios that you'll run into when you're working with sets of data is that you'll have to filter the data somehow.
 You'll want to have some way of taking a large set of data, and narrowing it down to a smaller set of more manageable records, and we're going to see how Underscore makes that simple in this example.
 So I've scrolled down here to my filtering data section in my example snippets, and I'm going to open up the filtering_start file.